Ukrainian Comedian Faces Crazed Hecklers

 I mean, concerns have been expressed that the legislation could result in AI companies only being allowed to use out-of-copyright texts, which does raise the specter that our future robot overlords will be running our lives and crushing our spirits using perfect Chaucerian English.

 I'm for it.
+I'm for it.

 You're for that?
+I'm little

+skeptical.
 I mean, it's more fart jokes, right?
+Per square centimetre.

 A thousand musical artists released

-a protest album entitled Is This What We Want?
+a protest album entitled, Is This What We Want? that consists of 12

-to highlight concerns about the government's legislation
+and it consists of 12 silent tracks to highlight concerns about the government's legislation prioritising tech companies over the creative

+industries.
 It totals 47 minutes of total silence, also known as my three gigs at the Manchester Comedy Store, Christmas 2002.

-Oh god, if only it had been silent.
+Oh, God, if only it had been silent.

+Some have suggested.
 Is that not just copying 433?

-Well, that's, yeah, that is a that is a concern.
+Well, that's, yeah, that is a case.

 Some have suggested there are hidden messages if you play these tracks backwards in the grand tradition of

 rock music, including a silent warning about the health and safety risks of devil worship.
+So that's something to bear in mind.

-The track names spell out the words, the British government must not legalize music theft to benefit AI companies.
+The track names spell out the words, the British government must not legalise music theft to benefit AI companies.
+So each of the 12 tracks is one of those 12 words.

 I particularly enjoy track three, Government, which was a void of pure silence

-that seemed one or more of extremely appropriate and/or a utopian pipe dream.
+that seemed one or more of extremely appropriate and or a utopian pipe dream.

 The track